 03 of 06

 Cutting curves in thick stock can be a bit challenging.
 Using a jigsaw, the blade can deflect, causing the finished cut to be angled.
 Using a router with a jig may result in a burned router bit, even if you make the cut in a few passes.
 Using a band saw is probably the best choice, as long as you use a blade that is thick enough.
-In this article, get some tips for making curved cuts in thick stock.

 04 of 06